Translate

 1. Induction phase with high doses of therapy

-May last 1 or 2 months.
+This may last 1 or 2 months.
 The aim of the induction phase is to reduce the number of leukemia cells to a point when they are no longer detectable in bone marrow samples (called complete remission).
 After this point, the normal blood cells in the marrow can regrow.
-While achieving a complete remission is a positive sign, it does not necessarily mean the disease is cured, as leukemia cells may be present at very low levels or in other parts of the body.2
+While achieving complete remission is a positive sign, it does not necessarily mean the disease is cured, as leukemia cells may be present at very low levels or in other parts of the body.

 2. Consolidation with high doses of therapy

-May last 1 or 2 months.
-The consolidation phase is designed to stop the acute lymphoblastic leukemia coming back and to destroy any leukemia cells that may be present in the blood but that are in such small numbers they do not show up on tests.1
+This may last 1 or 2 months.
+The consolidation phase is designed to stop the acute lymphoblastic leukemia coming back and destroy any leukemia cells that may be present in the blood but that are in such small numbers they do not show up on tests.

 3. Maintenance

-Maintenance is a less intense treatment phase that can last up to 2 years.
+This is a less intense treatment phase that can last up to 2 years.
 It aims to maintain remission by killing the few leukemic cells that have evaded previous rounds of therapy.
-Maintenance therapy uses lower doses of chemotherapy, so the side effects should be less during this phase, allowing a return to normal activities.1
+Maintenance therapy uses lower doses of chemotherapy, so the side effects should be less during this phase, allowing a return to normal activities.

 Common chemotherapy agents used include: